rjaquesverly/triage_challenge/README.md

-# Triage Challenge Installation and Execution Guide
+# Triage Challenge Script - Installation and Execution Guide

 This guide explains how to set up and run the `triage_challenge.py` script.